spekulatius/PHPScraper/README.md

 # [PHP Scraper](https://github.com/spekulatius/phpscraper)

-An oppinated & limited way to access the web using PHP.
-This is an extension to provide an alternative interface to [Goutte](https://github.com/FriendsOfPHP/Goutte).
-The [examples](https://phpscraper.de/) tell the story much better.
-Have a look!
+An opinionated & limited way to scrape the web using PHP.
+The main goal is to get stuff done instead of getting distracted with xPath selectors, preparing data structures, etc. Instead, you can just "go to a website" and get an array with all details relevant to your scraping project.

+Under the hood, it uses [Goutte](https://github.com/FriendsOfPHP/Goutte) and a few other packages.
+See [composer.json](https://github.com/spekulatius/PHPScraper/blob/master/composer.json).

 ## Sponsors